dfxe/clean-exif-python/README.md

 python3 lorem_exif.py --print <file_path>
 ```

+### Where is my image?
+Your image can be found in the same directory, with a different name.

 ### Run tests

 This project uses the unittest library.
 Make sure there is always a 'test.png' and a 'test.txt' (or any extensions) file so tests can start